Saharsh1005/Saharsh1005.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle:

 profile:
   align: right
   image: prof_pic.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am currently pursuing a master’s in computer science at the University of Illinois, Urbana Champaign, with a focus on computer vision and software engineering.
+Previously, I held the position of ML Scientist at [Onward Assist](https://onwardassist.ai/), India, where I specialized in developing pathological analytical tools for slide diagnosis.

+I obtained my bachelor’s degree in computer science and engineering, along with a minor in Big Data, from Manipal Institute of Technology, Manipal, in 2022.
+During my time at Manipal, I collaborated with [Professor Chandra](https://research.unsw.edu.au/people/dr-rohitash-chandra) at the University of New South Wales, Sydney, within the ‘Transitional-AI’ center.
+Our work involved generating detailed coral reef maps from remote sensing data and conducting a qualitative comparison of clustering techniques.

+I am passionate about leveraging AI to bring societal impact.
+Let’s code for good!